 - create a safe and empathetic teaching environment that students can trust, in order that they may produce their most innovative creative work

-If your degree is not from the UK, please check International Qualifications to find the equivalent in your country.
+If your degree is not from the UK, check international qualifications on the University’s postgraduate site to find the equivalent in your country.

 Visa information